-Angel R. Pena had his bail set at $10,000 and was told not to drive during a hearing Monday morning, April 16, TBO.com reports.
+Angel R. Pena, , April 15, had his bail set at $10,000 and was ordered not to drive at a hearing on Monday, April 16, TBO.com reports.

 Pena, 42, of 2324 W. Knollwood Pl., was driving his 2001 Ford Excursion under the influence of alcohol at the moment of the crash, according to the Hillsborough County Sheriff’s Office.